Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 nameserver 127.0.0.1
 nameserver ::1
 lookup file bind
-search home.arpa  # <--- replace with your local domain name
+search home.arpa  # <--- you may choose to replace 'home.arpa' with a custom local domain name
 ```
 `nameserver 127.0.0.1`: Use the local DNS server running on IPv4 loopback (localhost).
 This means the system will try to send DNS queries to itself at 127.0.0.1.